kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 - Applications that handle business-critical web traffic.
 They should scale up as fast as possible (false positive signals to scale up are ok), and scale down very slowly (waiting for another traffic spike).
 - Applications that process critical data.
 They should scale up as fast as possible (to reduce the data processing time), and scale down as soon as possible (to reduce the costs).
 False positives signals to scale up/down are ok.
-- Applications that process normal data/web traffic.
+- Applications that process regular data/web traffic.
 It is not that important and may scale up and down in a usual way to minimize jitter.

 At the moment, there’s only one cluster-level configuration parameter that influence how fast the cluster is scaled down: